NFT Utility: Tired vs Inspired

 Charitable giving.
 This will always be inspiring to me and will be one thing I look for on every project that I mint.
 Is there a cause behind it?
 How are they identifying causes to support?
 Are they making traceable transactions that everybody can follow?
 Honestly, there are so many phenomenal causes out there that need our support.
 Find one and get your team behind it.
 Pick a message that resonates with you and find a way to help.
 Make the world a better place, show that the NFT space is not all ANONs who are out to cause pain, we all have a duty to grow our community and charitable giving will always be a major part of that.

 Agree or disagree with what I have listed here?
-Sound off in the comments or find me on Twitter @drucritt.
+Sound off on Twitter @drucritt.
 I’d also love to hear about any projects with utility you think should’ve made the list!
+Check our my other articles here.